 11 of the best restaurants in soho

-Given it’s bang in the centre of London, it’s not surprising that Soho is full of places to eat.
-You can get everything from all-day dim sum to fresh pasta to authentic sushi, but which restaurants are the best?
+Given it’s bang in the centre of London, it’s not surprising that Soho is full of great places to eat.
+You can get everything from all-day dim sum to fresh pasta to authentic sushi, but which are the very best restaurants in Soho?
 These ones right here.

 It’s no secret that Yauatcha is one of our fave restaurants in London and we could eat dim sum all day long, so we suggest diving straight in to their Taste of Yauatcha set menu.
 It gives you a good flavour of the place and includes THOSE baked venison puffs – but whatever you do save room for those macarons!